Petition Filing Frequently Asked Questions (FAQ)

 Q: I am an employer filing a petition on behalf of my employees.
 Other than the petition, what additional information will I be required to provide?

 As with all other petitioners, employers must submit a complete petition form.
 As with any petitioner, the more information that is included in the petition form, the easier it will make OTAA’s investigation.
 After a petition is filed, OTAA will request from the firm information relevant to making a determination of group eligibility.
 This can include data on employment, production, sales, and customers.
 The information request is made using one or more investigative forms.
 The forms can be viewed on the OTAA website.

 Following certification, company officials will also be requested to provide the State agency with information needed to determine individual eligibility, including individual workers’ names and contact information.

-Q: What information should a State Workforce Official or One-Stop Operator/Partner include in a petition?
+Q: What information should a State Workforce Official or American Job Center Operator/Partner include in a petition?